tethysplatform/tethys/docs/tutorials/getting_started/beginner.rst

 1. App Class
 ============

+The app class, located in ``app.py`` is the primary configuration file for Tethys apps.
+All app classes inherit from the ``TethysAppBase`` class.

 a.
 Open ``app.py`` in your favorite Python IDE or text editor.
-The app class, located in ``app.py`` is the primary configuration file for Tethys apps.
-All app classes inherit from the ``TethysAppBase`` class.

 b.
 Change the theme color of your app by changing the value of the ``color`` property of the ``DamInventory`` class.
 Use a site like `color-hex <http://www.color-hex.com/>`_ to find an appropriate hexadecimal RGB color.

 c.
 You can also change the icon of your app.
-Find a new image online and save it in the ``public/images/`` directory of your app.
+Find a new image online (square images work best) and save it in the ``public/images/`` directory of your app.
 Then change the value of the ``icon`` property of the ``DamInventory`` class to match the name of the image.

 .. tip::